keerthana-nagireddy/Student-Grade-Predictor/README.md

 # 🎓 Student Grade Predictor
-A full-stack Machine Learning web application to predict student grades based on academic performance.
+A full-stack Machine Learning web application that predicts student grades and provides actionable recommendations to improve academic performance.## 📌 Description
-## 📌 Description

-The Student Grade Predictor is a web application that predicts a student's grade based on key academic factors such as study hours, attendance, and assignment performance.
+The Student Grade Predictor is an intelligent web application that predicts a student's grade based on study hours, attendance, and assignment performance.

-It uses a Machine Learning model integrated with a Flask web application to provide real-time predictions.
+It integrates a Machine Learning model with a Flask-based backend to deliver real-time predictions, personalized recommendations, and actionable insights to help students improve their academic outcomes.
+The Student Grade Predictor is an intelligent web application that predicts a student's grade based on study hours, attendance, and assignment performance.

 ---

 ## 🚀 Features

 * 🔮 Predict student grades using Machine Learning
-* 🖥️ User-friendly web interface
-* 📊 View prediction history
+* 💡 Smart Recommendations to improve performance
+* 🎯 "How to Reach Grade A" feature for actionable insights
+* 📜 User-specific History Tracking using SQLite
+* 🌙 Dark Mode support for better user experience
+* ✅ Input Validation (Frontend + Backend)
-* 🎨 Modern UI with Bootstrap and custom CSS
+* 🖥️ Modern and responsive UI with Bootstrap
-* ⚡ Fast and responsive performance
+* ⚡ Fast and real-time predictions

 ---
+## ⚙️ How It Works

+1. User enters academic details (study hours, attendance, assignments)
+2. Flask backend processes the input
+3. Machine Learning model predicts the grade
+4. System generates recommendations
+5. "How to Reach Grade A" logic suggests improvements
+6. Data is stored in SQLite database
+7. Results are displayed with insights

+---
 ## 🛠️ Tech Stack

-* **Frontend:** HTML, CSS, Bootstrap, JavaScript, jQuery
+* **Frontend:** HTML, CSS, Bootstrap, JavaScript
 * **Backend:** Flask (Python)
 * **Machine Learning:** scikit-learn
+* **Database:** SQLite
 * **Version Control:** Git & GitHub

 ---